GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /contributions/count

    Get the count of the contributions provided to the OSM data.
 This endpoint does not support the deprecated ``types``, ``keys``, ``values`` parameters.
-Possible endpoints:
+List of endpoints:

+    * **/count**
-    * /count
+    * **/count/density**
-    * /count/density
+    * **/latest/count**
-    * /latest/count
+    * **/latest/count/density**

    :query <other>: see above_
    :query contributionType: filters contributions by contribution type: 'creation', 'deletion', 'tagChange', 'geometryChange' or a combination of them; default: empty;

-.. note:: The /contributions/count endpoint is a new feature that is in the experimental status, meaning it is still under internal evaluation and might be subject to changes in the upcoming minor or patch releases.
+.. note:: The **/contributions/count** endpoint is a new feature that is in the experimental status, meaning it is still under internal evaluation and might be subject to changes in the upcoming minor or patch releases.
+.. note:: If the ``contributionType`` parameter is let empty, the result could contain contributions that do not effect geometries or tags.
-.. note:: In case of multiple time intervals using the /contribution/latest endpoints, a contribution is present in a time interval only if this is the time interval in which the latest contribution of the entity happend.
+.. note:: In case of multiple time intervals using the **/contribution/latest** endpoints, a contribution is present in a time interval only if this is the time interval in which the latest contribution of the entity happend.

 **Example request**: